Clement-tik/Clement-tik.github.io/index.md

 Faced with this continuous increase in volatility, questions arise: When will it stop?
 Can this risk at least be managed?
 And if so, what can we do?
 How can we better protect investors and minimize losses?

+Some of these losses could have been avoided, but the vast majority were inevitable due to the nature of the market.
+That's why the best way to reduce damage and protect people is anticipation.

+To map risk zones based on market conditions.
+To allow investors to prepare BEFORE a violent move.
+To save billions of euros in savings.
+To minimize the destruction of capital.
+To allow for better risk management by professionals and individuals who are better prepared.
+To collect scientific data to better understand the factors influencing the onset and intensity of these movements.

+That is what our project is about.
+To develop a program using artificial intelligence to predict the direction and intensity of a market movement, to preserve capital and reduce the frequency of losses using the collected data.